GeniusPRO271/GeniusPRO271/README.md

 - 👋 Yo, I’m @GeniusPRO271
-- 👀 Like to do Random app for things I need in my life
+- 👀 Like to do Random apps for things I need in my life
 - 🌱 Trying to do stuff with React Native
 - 📫 mail:benjamintoroj@gmail.com